micmejia/bible-dump/NKJV/Ephesians/Eph 3.md

 Therefore I ask that you do not lose heart at my tribulations for you, which is your glory. ## Appreciation of the Mystery

 ###### 14
-For this reason I bow my knees to the Father [^f]of our Lord Jesus Christ,
+For this reason I bow my knees to the Father of our Lord Jesus Christ,

 ###### 15
 from whom the whole family in heaven and earth is named,